 We used to buy three or four at a time and snack on them throughout the day.
 They are the best sandwiches we’ve ever had!

 Banh Mi Phuong at 2B Phan Chau Trinh Street, Hoi An

 Made famous by Anthony Bourdain’s visit, this is one place you should not miss.
 The lines go for metres down the road, but the staff are able to make up the sandwiches so quickly so you’ll be waiting for less time than you’d expect.

-Do try the chicken and cheese- this is our favourite banh mi we’ve ever tasted, and we sampled a lot!
-It’s the only place that we’ve come across to have this flavour available.
+Try the chicken and cheese – this is our favourite banh mi we’ve ever tasted, and we’ve sampled most (if not all) on the menu!
+It’s the only place that we’ve come across to have this particular flavour available.

 Grilled Pork and Noodles- Bun Cha

 Bun cha is another amazing noodle dish.
 Consisting of white rice noodles and grilled pork.
 Occasionally it may be served with pork belly, but our favourite version is with pork meatballs.
 You’ll be served a side of herbs to put into your noodle dish and dipping sauce.

 Although Bun Cha is thought to originate in Hanoi, you’ll find this all over Vietnam.